ChrisCummins/phd/lab/stl/README.txt

 stl - A toy implementation of the C++14 Standard Template Library

+These are my own implementations of the C++14 template library, intended for educational rather than production use.
 Headers files are included in 'include/ustl'.
-These are my own implementations of the C++14 library methods, intended for educational rather than production use.
+Unit tests in 'tests/', and benchmarks in 'benchmarks/'.
+A rough overview of my progress:

+  HEADER
+  algorithm        Fully implemented.
+  array            Fully implemented.
+  map              Work in progress. unordered_map    Work in progress. vector           Mostly implemented (95% functional).